Shifting Power in Peace.

 New Dynamics and Agendas – Reshaping Cooperation for Sustainable Peace and Development

-Are we ready for just peace?
+Are we ready for a Just Peace?

 Reshaping Alliances for Peace and Security